Unrag

 • store/ — Your chosen adapter (Drizzle, Prisma, or raw SQL)

-• embedding/ — The AI SDK embedding provider
+• embedding/ — The selected embedding provider + dispatcher

-lib/unrag/unrag.md — Generated setup notes including the database schema, environment variables, and adapter-specific tips.
+lib/unrag/unrag.md — Optional setup notes including the database schema, environment variables, and adapter-specific tips (generate with --with-docs).

 unrag.json — Records your installation choices.
-When you re-run unrag init, it reads this file and uses your previous selections as defaults.
+When you re-run unrag@latest init, it reads this file and uses your previous selections as defaults.

 Files modified